bitquest/bitquest/README.md

     - SPIGOT_ENV=development
 ````

-5. Run your test server with docker-compose:
+To start your test server with docker-compose you can now run:

 ````
 docker-compose up